 There are several options for the treatment of teeth grinding.
 Everyone’s oral health condition is different, so it’s best to visit your dentist to determine the right treatment for your smile.
 We strive to achieve three goals with bruxism treatment: stop teeth grinding, correct occlusal instability, and repair damaged teeth.

-Dr. Trinkner and Dr. Keefer restore proper balance to your occlusion (bite) by gently reshaping the teeth, so they make proper contact.
+Dr. Trinkner can restore proper balance to your occlusion (bite) by gently reshaping the teeth, so they make proper contact.
 This will also eliminate stress on your jaw joints and relieve pain.

 Reshaping of the teeth may include: